-- 25th Percentile: Target TCC for Top 6 is 64.0% above the 25th percentile (or 164.0% of 25th percentile market levels), or is highly competitive to 25th percentile market compensation levels. - 50th Percentile: Target TCC for Top 6 is 21.9% above the market median (or 121.9% of median market levels), or is highly competitive to median market compensation levels. - 75th Percentile: Target TCC for the Top 6 is 12.4% below the 75th percentile (or 87.6% of 75th percentile market levels), or is competitive to 75th percentile market compensation levels.
+- □ 50th Percentile: Target TCC for Top 6 is 18.5% above the market median (or 118.5% of median market levels), or is highly competitive to median market compensation levels. - □ 75th Percentile: Target TCC for the Top 6 is 17.0% below the 75th percentile (or 83.0% of 75th percentile market levels), or is less than competitive to 75th percentile market compensation levels.

-18 Key Employee Benchmarked Positions (20 incumbents):
+18 Key Employee Benchmarked Positions (18 incumbents):

 For the key employees, Home's compensation data (which represents base salaries and actual incentive awards, where applicable) is compared to regional published survey data analyses.
-We have applied geographic differentials to better align the market data to the specific markets that Home's employees are based, namely New York City (ranging from 119.1% to 124.6% based on the median market consensus base salary rounded to the nearest thousand using standard rounding rules), Manchester, New Hampshire (101%) and Atlanta, Georgia (104.4%).
+We have applied geographic differentials to better align the market data to the specific markets that Home's employees are based, namely New York City (ranging from 110.0% to 125.0% based on the median market consensus base salary rounded to the nearest thousand using standard rounding rules), and Manchester, New Hampshire (102%).